philippdrebes/typst-payqr-swiss/README.md

 - Forces a new page with specific page settings (A4, no margins)
 - QR bill is placed at the bottom of the page
 - Ideal for standalone QR bills or when you don't need custom page content

+## Font Configuration

+The QR bill generator provides flexible font configuration through the `font` parameter to ensure compliance with Swiss QR bill specifications while allowing customization:

+### Font Options

+- **`"auto"` (default)**: Uses spec-compliant fonts in this order of availability (Helvetica, Frutiger, Arial, Liberation Sans)
+- **`"page"`**: Inherits the font from your page context
+- **Specific font**: Specify a particular compliant font (e.g., "Arial", "Helvetica")

+### Font Compliance

+By default, the generator uses fonts that comply with Swiss QR bill specifications.
+When you specify a non-compliant font, you'll receive a compile-time warning but the QR bill will still render.

+**Spec-compliant fonts**: Arial, Frutiger, Helvetica, Liberation Sans

+**Note**: When using `font: "page"`, you're responsible for ensuring the chosen font meets Swiss QR bill compliance requirements for official use.

 ## Examples